 - Fournette has averaged 70.33 rushing yards a game through three 2020 playoff matchups

-This might seem like a lot to take in.
-Don’t worry, every week MKF’s team of analysts has you covered with recommendations.
-There can be science behind it, or, you simply pick the players that you like.
+This might seem like a lot to take in but don’t worry.
+Every week, MKF’s team of analysts has you covered with More or Less pick recommendations.
+There can be science behind it, or, you can simply pick the players that you like.
 These are just a few pointers to help you get the most out of your More or Less experience on a weekly basis.

 Still unsure?
 We'll give you a quick rundown in this video below so you know exactly how to play and win on MKF's More or Less.

 Test your daily fantasy knowledge and Sign up for Monkey Knife Fight.
-For brand new users you’ll get a 100% deposit match when you make your first deposit with promo code MKFBEST.
+For brand new users you’ll get a 100% deposit match up to $50 when you make your first deposit with promo code MKFBEST.